Visiting Scholar Services

 Step 2: Review your DS-2019 Form(s)

 The International Office will issue a DS-2019 form(s).
-Review the enclosed form to confirm that your information is correct.
+Review the form to confirm that your information is correct.
 If there are any errors, email .
 If not, read page 2, then sign your DS-2019.
 Any J-2 dependents over 14 years old should sign their DS-2019 themselves.
 Otherwise, sign on their behalf.

-Step 3: Pay your I-901 SEVIS Fee.
+Step 3: Pay the I-901 SEVIS Fee.

-The U.S. Department of Homeland Security (DHS) charges a fee of $220 for the J Visa. , which you will find online at www.fmjfee.com.
+The U.S. Department of Homeland Security (DHS) charges a fee of $220 for the J Visa, which you will find online at www.fmjfee.com.
 You do not need to pay this fee for your J-2 dependents.
 I-901 RECEIPT: Print and keep the printed I-901 Payment Confirmation of Payment.
 Note: Some countries may or may not be required to pay the visa issuance fee.
 Refer to the information on the U.S. Department of State website to determine whether you are required to pay the visa issuance fee.

 Step 4: Schedule Visa Appointment & Prepare for Visa Interview